 Less coercive measures, such as regular reporting to the authorities, deposit of an adequate financial guarantee, submission of documents or the obligation to stay at a certain place may be imposed as long as and to the extent that they can still be considered a "necessary measure" to enforce return.
-While there are no absolute maximum time limits foreseen for the application of less coercive measures, the scope and duration of such measures shall be subject to a thorough assessment as to their proportionality.
+Unlike for detention, there are no absolute maximum time limits foreseen for the application of less coercive measures.

-Moreover, if the nature and intensity of a less coercive measures is similar or equal to deprivation of liberty (such as the imposition of an unlimited obligation to stay at a specific facility, without possibility to leave such facility) it must be considered as a de facto continuation of detention and the time limits foreseen in Article 15(5) and (6) apply.
+If, however, the nature and intensity of a less coercive measures is similar or equal to deprivation of liberty (such as the imposition of an unlimited obligation to stay at a specific facility, without possibility to leave such facility) it must be considered as a de facto continuation of detention and the time limits foreseen in Article 15(5) and (6) apply.